Johannes Schuyler: Career

 Several English governors used him as an envoy to the Iroquois because as he was well liked and trusted by them.
 In 1724, Lieutenant Governor William Dummer of Massachusetts appointed him a commissioner to negotiate with the Iroquois.
 He again visited Canada in 1713 and again in 1725 to seek the return of prisoners.

 Later, he became well known and wealthy as a trader and river transport operator.
 In 1703, he was appointed the 10th Mayor of Albany, serving until 1706, and later as a member of the provincial assembly.
 He enacted a law mandating that each homeowner had to build an eight-foot sidewalk.
 Also served as Indian Commissioner, member of Colonial Assembly and alderman.
 He also served in Albany as a justice of the peace, an alderman, a lieutenant of cavalry.

 Personal life

 In 1695, he married Elizabeth (née) Staats Wendel (1659–1737), daughter of Abraham Staats (1620–ca. 1694), who was ten years his elder.
-She had previously been married to Johannes Wendell (1649–1692), and was already the father 11 children, including Jacob Wendell (1691–1761).
+She had previously been married to Johannes Wendell (1649–1692), who was already the father of her 11 children, including Jacob Wendell (1691–1761).
 Together, they were the parents of: